overwolf/overwolf.github.io/docs/topics/type-definition-file.md

 ## Using overwolf.d.ts file

-Even if your application uses plain JavaScript and no TypeScript at all, you can use the type definition files for autocompletion and documentation purposes.
-Simply include them in your Visual Studio Code project.  will then include the found types in its auto-completion list, given that you've got TypeScript installed:
+Even if your application uses plain JavaScript and no TypeScript at all, you can use the type definition file for autocompletion and documentation purposes.
+Simply include it in your Visual Studio Code project.
+VS will then include the found types in its auto-completion list, given that you've got TypeScript installed:

 ![alt-text](assets/def-file-demo.gif)